 - Don’t be afraid to take a photo.
 A picture in this case can really be worth a thousand words.

-- Your cat’s veterinarian will want to know whether your cat is having more frequent bowel movements, if the volumes are larger or smaller than normal, if your cat is straining while passing the stool, and whether you have observed fresh (red) blood or mucus.
+- Your cat’s veterinarian will want to know if your cat is having more frequent bowel movements, if the volumes are larger or smaller than normal, if your cat is straining while passing the stool, and whether you have observed fresh (red) blood or mucus.

 - Elimination of intestinal parasites should be done under the direction of your veterinarian, who can prescribe safe and effective treatments.
-Over the counter medications are not recommended.
+Over-the-counter medications are not recommended.

 - Other health conditions that can cause diarrhea in cats include bacterial infections, viral infections, and infections with protozoal organisms such as Giardia.

 - Dietary sensitivities and dietary imbalances may cause diarrhea.

 - Inflammatory bowel disease and a lack of digestive enzymes can lead to diarrhea in cats.

 What Should You Do?

 - Treatment for diarrhea should not be attempted at home.
 Always talk with your veterinarian to ensure your cat receives proper treatment.

 - Over-the-counter medications and so-called ‘natural’ substances used by humans with diarrhea may be toxic or dangerous for your cat.